chouaibhm/Bypass-JSON-Web-Token-JWT-/README.md

 ## Description
 JWT-Br34k3r is an exploit for some APIs (API v2 ) today that implementing a more powerful security model using JSON Web Tokens .
 The exploit mainly for elevation the privilege and it is based upon enumerate existing users ID and  elevation the privilege with having  two option for :

    First : Brute Force the securit Key and create new Authorization Signature with new privilege .

- Second : Bypass JWT Authorization with initialise the algorithm used as None and eliminate the securit key part of the payload
+  Second : Bypass JWT Authorization with initialise the algorithm used as None and eliminate the securit key part of the payload.

 # Apache License